-Åsa Jäger is a young dramatic soprano, based in Stockholm but born and raised in Holmsund outside Umeå in the northern part of Sweden.
+Åsa Jäger is a young and up and coming, dramatic soprano, currently residing in Väderstad, midway between Stockholm and Gothenburg in Sweden, but born and raised in Holmsund outside Umeå in the northern part of Sweden.
 She studied at the University College of Opera in Stockholm and graduated with honors in June 2015.

-Åsa’s voice has a dark timbre, an exceptional mid range and a shimmering height that takes a room in possession.
+Åsa’s voice has a dark timbre, a strong mid range and a shimmering height that takes a room in possession.
 Characteristic for Åsa’s stage persona is her desire for total honesty in her expression.
-The underlying relationship between character, performer, music and psychology is what motivates Åsa in her daily work and she’s always keen in exploring these perspectives further.
+The underlying relationship between character, performer, music and psychology is what motivates Åsa in her daily work and she is always keen in exploring these perspectives further.